 - Lets start by renaming the scale bars.
 The adjacent diagram shows the labeling we have adopted for the scale bars.
 Move the cursor to the top, left scale bar point (it is now called TARGET5).
 Notice the cursor has changed shape to match the icon. - 3.
-Relabel the point to correct label (case does current label is displayed in the Zoom Window's title bar.
+Relabel the point to

+SCALE1.
+Type in the correct label (case does not matter) SCale1 and then press the ".
+The current label is displayed in the Zoom Window's title bar.